Rafal-Toborek/Toborek-CTI-110-Final-Project-SOCIAL-PROOF-SECTION-MASTER-/README-template.md

 ### What I learned

 I learned a lot more about the box model and aligning objects horizontally to eachother.
-I also learned how to work with wrapping and making the cite mobile proof with percent margins.
+I also learned how to work with wrapping and making the site mobile proof with percent margins.

-To see how you can add code snippets, see below:

 ```html